Student guide

 By anticipating your monthly living expenses, you save yourself from surprises and can focus on your studies without worry.

 Examples of typical monthly expenses are listed here.
-If you need a proof of estimated expenses on a document, you can download Certificate of Required Funds below this section.
+If you need a proof of estimated expenses on a document, you can download the Certificate of Required Funds below this section.

-Accomodation | €250-450 | The rate for student housing.
+Accommodation | €250 - 450 | The rate for student housing.
 Renting from the private market is likely to cost from €600 upwards per month. |

-Transportation | €35-60 | The lowest rate is for 30 days of unlimited travel for students (not including PhD) on public transportation within the city of Espoo.
+Transportation | €40 - 70 | The lowest rate is for 30 days of unlimited travel for students (not including doctoral students) on public transportation within the city of Espoo.
 The rate is higher if Helsinki is included.
 For more information, see Local transportation and travelling in Finland. |

-Food | €170-320 | Estimate includes one average priced student meal per weekday (€3,20 per meal in campus restaurants) and groceries/other food at €30–50/week. |
+Food | €180 - 330 | Estimate includes one average priced student meal per weekday (€2,90 per meal in campus restaurants at the lowest) and groceries/other food at €40–60/week. |

-Phone | €20-40 | This is an estimated monthly price for a postpaid mobile phone subscription for local calling, texting and data transfer.
-A pre-paid phone card is often the easiest option.
-For more information see Living in Finland. |
+Phone | €20 - 40 | This is an estimated monthly price for a postpaid mobile phone subscription for local calling, texting and data transfer.
+A pre-paid phone card is often the easiest option. |

-Internet | €0-30 | Student housing contract with HOAS/MOAS and AYY includes an internet connection (covered as a part of the rent).
-If you need internet access in other accommodation, the cost will depend on where you live and how many roommates you have to share the service with you. |
+Internet | €0 - 30 | Contracts with the student housing organisations HOAS/MOAS and the student union AYY include an internet connection (covered by the rent).
+If you need internet access in other accommodation, the cost will depend on where you live and how many roommates you share the service with. |

-Sports | €30 | This is an average monthly price for the UniSport facilities.
-Note that the price per month is significantly lower when based on annual commitment.
-Private providers generally charge more but may also offer student discounts.
-For further information on sports, see support for studying. |
+Sports | €30 | This is an average monthly price for UniSport facilities.
+Note that the price per month is significantly lower with annual commitment.
+Private gyms generally charge more but may also offer student discounts.
+For further information on sport and exercise, see Support for Studying. |

-Entertainment | €50+ | Going out, eating out and socializing will have an effect on your finances even though many places offer student discounts. |
+Entertainment | €50+ | Going out, eating out and socialising will have an effect on your finances even though many places offer student discounts. |

-Clothing | €30-50 | You may need to buy some warm clothes and winter shoes etc. for the cold months if you are not used to winter at home. |
+Clothing | €30 - 50 | You may need to buy warm clothes, winter shoes etc. for the cold months if you are not used to winter at home. |

 Travel | €50+ | Exploring the regional attractions and other cities is of course voluntary but still worth budgeting for, as it is relatively cheap with student discounts. |

-Miscellaneous costs | €50-100 | Your budget should also include funds for spontaneous activities, one-off payments and regular costs like haircuts. |
+Miscellaneous costs | €50 - 100 | Your budget should also include funds for spontaneous activities, one-off payments and regular costs like haircuts. |

-Total | €600-1200+ |
+Total | €600 - 1200+ |

 See more information about shopping under Living in Finland.